Hielscher Ultrasonics

 Ultrasonic Catalyst Reactivation

-Ultrasonic particle treatment removes inactivating fouling and impurities from the catalyst particle, which block sites for catalytic reaction.
-The ultrasonic treatment gives the catalyst particle a surface jet wash, thereby removing depositions from the catalytically active site.
+Ultrasonic particle treatment removes inactivating passivating layers, fouling and impurities from the catalyst particle, which block sites for catalytic reaction.
+Sonicating a spent catalyst slurry results in jet washing the catalyst particle surface, thereby removing depositions from the catalytically active site.
 After ultrasonication, catalyst activity is restored to the same effectiveness as fresh catalyst.
 Furthermore, sonication breaks agglomerates and provides a homogeneous, uniform distribution of mono-dispersed particles, which increases the particle surface area and thereby the active catalytic site.
 Hence, ultrasonic catalyst recovery yields in regenerated catalysts with a high active surface area for improved mass transfer.

 Ultrasonic catalyst regeneration works for mineral and metal particles, (meso-)porous particles and nanocomposites.

-The table below gives you an indication of the approximate processing capacity of our ultrasonicators:
+The table below gives you an indication of the approximate processing capacity of our sonicators:

 Contact Us! / Ask Us!